 What I've come to realize is that with each episode, I identify with a new character (the beauty of Insecure writers' room genius).
 Sometimes I'm Issa, frustrated and disgusted at my non-profit day job.
 Sometimes I'm Daniel, feeling defeated and creatively unappreciated.
 But in episode 3 entitled "Backwards-Like", Molly opened her mouth and surprisingly, she was me.

-You're probably aware that Molly is off to a new firm with other lawyers that are a little more her complexion.
-Although just a few months ago, we witnessed a Molly that felt underpaid and unappreciated at her mostly white firm, we now see a Molly who realizes that with change comes being forced out of your comfort zone as she notices subtle differences in structure and organization and finds herself repeating, "At my last firm…" and asking, "Why do black-owned businesses always have to be on the struggle?"
+You're probably aware that Molly is off to a new firm with other lawyers who are a little more her complexion.
+Although just a few months ago, we witnessed a Molly who felt underpaid and unappreciated at her mostly white firm, we now see a Molly who realizes that with change comes being forced out of your comfort zone as she notices subtle differences in structure and organization and finds herself repeating, "At my last firm…" and asking, "Why do black-owned businesses always have to be on the struggle?"

 First off Molly, I once worked at a place where we had to bring our own cutlery to work despite having a full kitchen and I must say her new law firm is looking pretty well-stocked on spoons among other things.
 Whether you're a lawyer or a lunch lady, any professional can relate to the stress and uneasiness that can come with navigating a new workspace, particularly as a woman of color.